stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 	\$Foo // returns "$Foo"

 <div class="hint" markdown="1">
-For more information on formatting and casting variables see [Formating, Modifying and Casting Variables](casting)
+For more information on formatting and casting variables see [formatting, modifying and casting variables](casting)
 </div>

 ## Scope